sharmalab/MEDIator/README.md

 You may run the Initiator class in parallel, to create a MEDIator cluster in both cases.

-## Further customizations
+## Documentation
-If you wish to reproduce the system in another deployment, please refer to documentation/HOW-TO.
+Further documentation can be found inside the documentation folder.
+If you wish to reproduce the system in another deployment, please refer to HOW-TO.rst.

 ## Citing MEDIator